New Patients (918) 262-4731

 Dental Bridge Tulsa, OK

-At Henrich Dental, we specialize in providing advanced cosmetic and restorative dental procedures.
+At Henrich Dental, we provide advanced cosmetic and restorative dental procedures.
 Dental bridges are an effective way to replace one or more missing teeth.
 We use the latest technology and techniques to ensure that the restoration fits perfectly in your mouth and last for years.
-Dr. Henrich places dental bridges in Tulsa, OK for patients in Tulsa County, Creek County, Osage County, and beyond.
+Dr. Henrich places dental bridges in Tulsa, OK, for patients in Tulsa County, Creek County, Osage County, and beyond.

 A dental bridge contains prosthetic teeth that replace missing teeth.
-The device replaces one or more missing teeth in a comfortable, attractive fashion.
 The “bridge” is anchored in the mouth in a natural position by using healthy teeth to stabilize the ends of the device.
-People that need a bridge will find that it serves many useful functions:
+People who need a bridge will find that it serves many useful functions:

 • Supports the lips and cheeks like natural teeth do